 Also, if you want to use your smartphone mic as a default communication device.
 Then, in the microphone select “Droidcam virtual audio”.

 That’s it, you can use Android Phone as a Webcam for Skype, in the form of your smartphone.
+You can also use Android Phone as Mic.

 Configure Droidcam in Streamlabs OBS.